Formula One: It’s a hat-trick for Verstappen as he wins Austrian GP to extend lead over Hamilton

 “The car was unreal,” added the 21-year-old threat to Hamilton’s bid for an unprecedented eighth world crown who was following up his win at the track last week.

-“On every tyre set we put on, it was really enjoyable to drive.
-A great effort by the whole team.
-These two weeks here have been incredible.”
+“It’s insane - I’m a bit amazed myself how today went.
+I didn’t expect it to be like this.
+Incredible job by everyone to deliver something like this.”

-Verstappen moved on to 182 points in the standings, 32 clear of Hamilton ahead of the seven-time world champion’s home British Grand Prix at Silverstone on July 18.
+After his fifth win of the season Verstappen moved on to 182 points in the standings, 32 clear of Hamilton ahead of the seven-time world champion’s home British Grand Prix at Silverstone on July 18.

 Hamilton, without a win since Barcelona in early May, had forecast after qualifying Saturday that beating Verstappen looked unlikely.